titu1994/pyshac/docs/templates/guide.md

 ## Sampling the best hyper parameters

 Once the models have been trained by the engine, it is as simple as calling `predict()` to sample multiple batches of parameters.
-As it is more efficient to sample several batches at once, `predict()` will return an a 'batch size' number of sampled hyper paremeters.
+As it is more efficient to sample several batches at once, `predict()` will return an a number of batches of sampled hyper paremeters.

 ```python